Del Lord: Career

 Delmer Lord was born in the small town of Grimsby, Ontario, Canada.
 Interested in the theatre, he traveled to New York City, then when fellow Canadian Mack Sennett offered him a job at his new Keystone Studios, Lord went on to work in Hollywood, California.
 There he played the driver of the Keystone Cops police van, appearing in many of the Cops' successful films.

 Given a chance to direct, Del Lord became a specialist in automotive gags, rigging cars to explode, crash, fall apart, or dangle in precarious positions.
 Lord was responsible for a number of very successful comedies for Keystone and directed two feature films for Universal Pictures.
 However, the Great Depression plagued the film industry with budget cuts, and Sennett was forced to close his studio in 1933.
 Hal Roach launched a brief series of slapstick comedies with "The Taxi Boys" (Clyde Cook, Billy Gilbert, Billy Bevan, and other expressive comedians), and these films required outlandish visual gags and a fleet of crazy cars.
 Del Lord was the ideal man to direct, and he worked on these comedies exclusively for a year.
 After leaving Roach, Lord joined producer Phil Ryan's short-comedy unit at Paramount Pictures.
 During the summer of 1934, Lord took a job selling used cars at a relative's automobile agency.
 Producer Jules White, shopping for a Buick, encountered Lord at the agency and hired him to work at Columbia Pictures.

 From 1935 to 1945, Lord directed some of Columbia's fastest and funniest two-reelers and is credited with developing the unique comic style of the Three Stooges.
-In addition to more than three dozen Stooges films, he directed or co-produced more than 200 motion pictures.
+In addition to directing and/or co-producing more than three dozen Stooge shorts, he directed two of Buster Keaton's "comeback" shorts for Columbia, Pest from the West (1939) and So You Won't Squawk?
+(1940).